Packing and preparing to move house

 The previous owner of the home should have provided you with a document detailing the dimensions of each room, so you can work out what will fit and what there isn't room for.
 If it won't fit, sell it, give it away or take it to the dump straight away.

-The sooner you begin this task, the longer you'll have to try and sell unwanted belongings for a fair price, rather than being forced to give valuable items away because you're desperate to get rid of them before moving day.
+The sooner you begin this task, the longer you'll have to try to sell unwanted belongings for a fair price, rather than being forced to give valuable items away because you're desperate to get rid of them before moving day.

-If you live in a ground-floor, one-bedroom flat with little clutter, you can hire a van, get a couple of friends to help, and move yourself on the day - this could cost as little as £100.
+If you live in a ground-floor, one-bedroom flat with little clutter, you can hire a van, get a couple of friends to help and move yourself on the day.
+This could cost as little as £100.

 Book the largest van you can (bearing in mind that anything over 7.5 tonnes when loaded requires an HGV licence).
 Ask for one with a low kerb height or a let-down tailboard to make loading and unloading easier.

 Remember you’ll probably have to make several journeys, including a final one to return the van, so this option is only practical for moves over a fairly short distance.